- Lauren Dungy

 As with anything in life, when it comes to keeping sibling rivalry to a minimum, much of the battle is won by having the right attitude.
 Sometimes we actually set our children up to be bummed out with their life and their relationships with their siblings because we foster some unrealistic expectations.

-We must help our children understand that life isn't always going to be fair or equitable.
+We must help our children understand that life isn't fair or always equitable.

 Once again, you are the role model for this attitude.
 So no more being ticked off when someone else has something nice happen to them and you want to say, "That just doesn't seem right or fair", instead of, "I am so happy for them.
 It couldn't have happened to a nicer person".